 Nathaniel Martens is a civil litigator with nearly equal experience representing plaintiffs and defendants in state and federal court.
 Mr. Martens has represented clients in cases involving disputes over property damage; construction defects or workmanship; non-compete agreements; commercial and residential real estate leases; personal injuries, and intellectual property, among others.
 His experience representing both plaintiffs and defendants provides valuable perspective to clients.

-Nathaniel Martens is a native of Newton, Kansas.
-He attended Chadron State College in the Panhandle of rural Nebraska while completing his undergraduate studies.
-Graduating suma cum laude, Mr. Martens earned a Bachelor’s Degree in Justice Studies, majoring in Criminal Justice, and minoring in Legal Studies.
-He was also the 2013 recipient of the Chadron State College Platinum Eagle Award.
-The award is presented to one male and one female student demonstrating exemplary academic achievement, community service, and leadership qualities.
-The award is often considered the highest honor offered at Chadron State College.
+Mr. Martens is native of Newton, Kansas and attended Chadron State College in the Panhandle of rural Nebraska.
+He graduated from Chadron State College suma cum laude and was the 2013 recipient of the Chadron State College Platinum Eagle Award.
+The award is presented each year to one male and one female student demonstrating exemplary academic achievement, community service, and leadership qualities.

 Mr. Martens attended law school at Washburn University School of Law.
 He served as the Editor-in-Chief of the Washburn Law Journal, Volume 55, and was a two-time recipient of the J.L.
 Weigand Legal Education Trust Scholarship.
 He graduated in 2016, earning magna cum laude honors.
 He joined Fleeson Gooing that same year and became a member of the firm in 2022.

 Mr. Martens received a “Rising Star” designation in the 2020, 2021, and 2022 editions of the Missouri and Kansas Super Lawyers publication.
 He was also selected as one of the Wichita Business Journal’s “40 Under 40” in 2022.